cocos/cocos-docs/en/scripting/javascript-primer.md

 myProfile.friends[1].name; // Nantas
 ```

-Objects are being largely used in JavaScript, and so is it in the fuction parameter passing.
+Objects are being largely used in JavaScript, and so is it in the function parameter passing.
 For example, in Cocos Creator, we can define the FireClass object like this:

 ```js
 var MyComponent = cc.Class({